yangl-iml/SRS_data_leakage/README.md

-## A Critical Study on Data Leakage in Offline Evaluation of Sequential Recommender Systems
+## Don’t Get Ahead of Yourself: A Critical Study on Data Leakage in Offline Evaluation of Sequential Recommenders
 This anonymous repository provides the source code and supplementary results for our LBR submission at RecSys2025.

 ### Supplementary Results